+The Babia region is a mountain ecosystem where conservation of natural resources and their use have been excellently combined.
 The Reserve is delimited by two highand rugged mountain ranges, with crests above 2,000 min most of its area, lying in an East-West direction and the wide flat valley of the rivers Luna and Sil in betweenthem, at 1,300 to 1,100 m above sea level.

 Through extensive stock-raising, over the centuries human activities have modelled the outstanding landscape handed down tous.
 There are woody formations (Beech, Birch, Oak) pointing to the existence of a tree cover that once covered most of the territory, and meadows and grasslands growing on the previous tree-covered territories, which have enabled the present human communities to subsist, basing their economy on stock-raising.

 Interspersed between abundant scrubland, are areas of abandoned grasslands thatare progressively recovered by the original forest and Alpine and sub Alpine formations (rocky outcrops, quarries, crags), where productive use is practically impossible.